 3. Background Information: What is a passepied anyway?
 How is a sonata structured?
 By explaining the historical circumstances of a composition, Amy helps students to understand the reasoning behind interpretation suggestions.

 4. Specifics.
 Amy highlights areas for improvement plus age-appropriate practice suggestions.
 Students will leave the event with specific ideas for their practice time.

 For online adjudicating, Amy offers video recordings in addition to written adjudications.
 An example can be found here: https://youtu.be/Vc9XESqpujc

-As a speaker, Amy presented "Ten Tips for Healthy Relationships with Students," in Winnipeg, MB, July 2019, during A Century of Sound Connections, the CFMTA/FCAPM National Conference 2019.
-She co-presented with Dr. Janet Lopinski, "Well-Rounded Musicianship: The Pathway to a Lifetime of Music Making, in Ottawa, September 2018.
+As a speaker, Amy has presented at Music Teachers' National Association (MTNA) and CFMTA Conferences in both Canada and the US on topics as such studio management, strong interpersonal relationships with students and diversifying students’ repertoire.
+This includes, "Diversifying the Repertoire" during Connecting Canada, CFMTA Virtual Conference in July 2021, "Ten Tips for Healthy Relationships with Students," in Winnipeg, MB, July 2019, during A Century of Sound Connections, the CFMTA National Conference, and a co-presentation with Dr. Janet Lopinski, "Well-Rounded Musicianship: The Pathway to a Lifetime of Music Making," in Ottawa, September 2018 for the Royal Conservatory.

 Amy's music-related articles have been published in the American Music Teacher Magazine, Canadian Music Teacher Magazine, Piano Magazine (formerly Clavier Companion, and Piano Professional, and as guest blog posts on Melanie Spanswick, No Dead Guys, Cross-Eyed Pianist and Piano Dao.
 Other writing has been published by The Globe and Mail, Humber Literary Review, In Parentheses, and Signature Editions.